 - The PAT encourages local companies to increase their skill sets and train their staff in anticipation of the construction of more complex OTEC plants.
-It has become a recognised reference point in the international OTEC field. - Building on the successful experience of the reduced scale pilot in Réunion, Akuo Energy and the DCNS are implementing the first fullscale offshore pilot OTEC plant in the world in Martinique.
+It has become a recognised reference point in the international OTEC field. - Building on the successful experience of the reduced scale pilot in Réunion, Akuo Energy and the DCNS are implementing the first full-scale offshore pilot OTEC plant in the world in Martinique.
 Martinique is an island with growing energy needs and is strongly dependent on fossil resources to produce base load power (94% from thermal plants).
 OTEC will provide a renewable, carbon-free and constant source of power and will make Martinique more self-sufficient in terms of energy consumption.
 The development of this new energy sector will also generate a significant number of jobs locally.
-The NEMO (New Energy for Martinique and Overseas) is planned to be operational in four years (2018) and will be capable of supplying electricity for 35 000 homes in Martinique.
-As an offshore floating plant, it also has very limited visual and landscape impacts.
-It also generates no sound pollution and no greenhouse gas emissions. - Although the focus of OTEC is typically on the production of electricity, the energy produced has the potential to be used for desalinization, aquaculture, hydrogen production and airconditioning, all of which could add to its economic viability and further reduce dependence on fossil fuels.
+The NEMO (New Energy for Martinique and Overseas) is planned to be operational in 2018 and will be capable of supplying electricity for 35 000 homes in Martinique.
+As an offshore floating plant, it also has very limited visual and landscape impacts and generates no desalinisation, aquaculture, hydrogen production and air-conditioning, all of which could add to its economic viability and further reduce dependence on fossil fuels.
 It is designed for usage in large tropical archipelagoes.